We reserve the right to refuse service to anyone

 The following link provides information regarding Hawaii's Legal Presence Law and a listing of acceptable documents: http://hidot.hawaii.gov/hawaiis-legal-presence-law/.
 For assistance with identifying acceptable supporting documents required to obtain a driver's license, please consult our interactive Document Guide.

 No. The driver education classroom curriculum is divided into 12 sessions.
 Each session covers specific information and most do not require information from previous classes to comprehend.
 Sessions that require previous information start with a review of that information.
-The sessions can be attended in any sequence.
+The sessions can be attended in any sequence, however the student must start in the class they registered for.
+Thereafter they can attend make-up sessions in future classes.

 Your teen has the flexibility to make-up missed sessions in any of our 1113 South King Street and Mid Pacific Institute scheduled classes.
 Your teen needs to successfully complete all 12 sessions to receive a certificate of completion.
 If they miss a session in the class they registered for, I.E. Session 7, all they need do is attend a Session 7 in a future scheduled class.
 The teen can show up at any future class without reserving a space.
 The teen needs to know the class number to which they are assigned when they attend the "make up" session.

 How often are classes scheduled?
 Class Schedules Page